hbctraining/Training-modules/Intermediate_shell/lessons/exploring_basics.md

 When you hit the first tab, nothing happens.
 The reason is that there are multiple files that start with `Mov10_oe_`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.

 > **Tab completion is your friend!** It helps prevent spelling mistakes, and speeds up the process of typing in the full command.

-**Wild cards**

-The shell (bash) considers an asterisk "*" to be a wildcard character that can be used to substitute for any other single character or a string of characters.

-> An asterisk/star is only one of the many wildcards in UNIX, but this is the most powerful one.

 **Examining Files**